 The farmer is indebted to the Republican party for the rural free delivery system.
-First suggested by the editor of a leading farm paper, himself a Republican, the idea was reported upon and recommended by a Republican Postmaster General, adopted and enlarged upon by the Republican party, appropriation made by a Republican Congress for an investigation and trial of the proposed em.
-A Democratic Postmaster eral, supported by a Democratic President, refused to expend the appropriations and reported not only adversely to the system, but that the scheme was impracticable.
-Not until the Republicans were again in full power was the system given a fair trial, and its entire practicability, as well as the great benefit to be derived by the rural population, fully demonstrated.
-From a \$10,000 appropriation for the trial of the system t has grown to an appropriation of over \$20,000,000 under the friendly encouragement and aggressive business bolicy of Republican administrations.
-No other one thing could have been of such great in daily communication with the world, and from the seclusion of farm life he emerges and becomes a part and parcel of this great nation and is not only able to read of the doings throughout the world, but the facilities afforded for frequent and prompt communication ener is now recognized as a big, broadis due to the rural free delivery system, established and fostered by the Republican party.
+First suggested by the editor of a leading farm paper, himself a Republican, the idea was reported upon and recommended by a Republican Postmaster General, adopted and enlarged upon by the Republican party, appropriation made by a Republican Congress for an investigation and trial of the proposed system.
+A Democratic Postmaster General, supported by a Democratic Presideut, refused to expend the appropriations and reported not only adversely to the system, but that the scheme was impracticable.
+Not until the Republi caus were again in full power was the system given a fair trial, and its entire practicability, as well as the great benefit to be derived by the rural population, fully demonstrated.
+From a \$10,000 appropriation for the trial of the system It has grown to an appropriation of over \$20,000,000 under the friendly encouragement and aggressive business policy of Republican administrations.
+No other one thing could have been of such great benefit to the farmer; it has placed him in daily communication with the world, and from the seclusion of farm life he emerges and becomes a part and parcel of this great nation and is not only able to read of the doings throughout the world, but the facilities afforded for frequent and prompt communication enable him to take part in its affairs.
+The farmer is now recognized as a big, broadminded business man, and the discovery is due to the rural free delivery system. established and fostered by the Republican party.
+The Republican party has always been aggressively in favor of legislation for the benefit of farmers, and the record will be considered and remembered when the farmer casts his vote.